amightyrose/TS-05-Work-Day-Scheduler/README.md

 </div>

 ## Usage
 Work Day Scheduler displays a list of one hour time blocks for each day.
 It covers business hours (9 am to 5 pm).
+Clicking the chevrons to either side of the date will change the day currently being displayed.

 Each time block is coloured according to whether the hour is in the past, present or future.
 The colour is updated dynamically at the beginning of each hour.